isaacnmm/pestpolicy-hugo2XX/content/posts/are-monitor-lizards-poisonous/index.md

 ##  Details: Are Monitor Lizards Poisonous?

-Monitor lizards are the most [poisonous and dangerous species of lizards](https://pestpolicy.com/are-lizards-poisonous/).
-They contain venom at the root of their teeth, which they use to paralyze the prey before they swallow.
+Monitor lizards are the most [poisonous and dangerous species of lizards](https://pestpolicy.com/are-lizards-poisonous/).They contain venom at the root of their teeth, which they use to paralyze the prey before they swallow.
 Most Monitor lizards are carnivore and are well known for their tactical hunting skills.
 We can therefore say that most Monitor lizards are dangerous carnivores that paralyze prey using their venom before swallowing.

 In addition, these reptiles harbor salmonella bacteria that cause infections to both pets and human beings if not treated or disinfected.
 Meat from Monitor Lizard contains Liver fluke which damages severely the pets livers and causes liver inflammation.